google/shifter/README.md

 # Openshift to Kubernetes converter

-Easily and quickly convert your RedHat Openshift code to standard kubernetes for clusters such GKE
+Easily and quickly convert your RedHat Openshift workloads to standard kubernetes for clusters such GKE

 Shifter supports two main conversion: